h2oai/mojoland/README.md

     It is expected that concrete versions of the algo-specific interfaces may differ from the versions of `MojoModel`.
     For example, we may have `DrfMojoModel3` extending `MojoModel1`.

-  * Test harness -> IPC : not stable.
-In order to be able to test the mojos, we need a way to communicate with the java process from the python process.
-This will be achieved via the IPC protocol (or some other eventually).
-The exact details of this communication protocol are subject to change.

 Mojo versioning
 ---------------

-Each mojo file carries a mojo version internally.
-This version is a decimal number, for example 1.0 or 2.03.
-Mojos for different algorithms can have separate versions.
-The minor version should be a 2-digit number, to ensure proper sorting in both numeric and lexicographic cases.
+Each mojo file carries an internal version, which is a decimal number for example 1.00 or 2.03.
+Mojos for different algorithms can have different versions.
+The minor version (after the decimal dot) should be a 2-digit number, to ensure proper sorting both numerically and lexicographically.
 The major version must coincide with the version of the `MojoModel` being created.

 Thus, mojo's major version is bumped whenever the `MojoModel`s interface needs to be changed, and the minor version is increased when any internal mojo change occurs.